Asgaros/asgaros-forum/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Asgaros Forum is the best forum solution for WordPress!
-It comes with dozens of features in a beautiful design and stays lightweight, easy to use and ultra fast.
+It comes with dozens of features in a beautiful design and stays slight, simple and fast.

 == Description ==
 Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
 It is easy to set up and manage, integrates perfectly with WordPress and comes with a small amount of features which makes it fast and simple.